-Normally, when you’ve put money into an IRA (or 401(k), or other deferred compensation arrangement), you are allowed to begin taking withdrawals once you’ve reached age 59 1/2.
+When you have money in an IRA, you are allowed to begin taking withdrawals once you’ve reached age 59½.
 But sometimes you’d like to take your money out earlier… and you’ve probably already discovered that there is a 10% penalty for taking funds out of your IRA early, right?
 So – is there a way to avoid that penalty?
+Perhaps as a first time homebuyer.

-Yes – there are several ways, as a matter of fact.
-There are several sections of the Internal Revenue Code that deal with these early distributions – including 72(t) (which we’ll cover in depth in another post), first time home purchase, high medical expenses (including medical insurance), disability, and others.
-We’ll explain the first time home purchase in this post, and cover the remainder of the exceptions in other posts.
+There are several ways to withdraw IRA funds without penalty, as a matter of fact.
+There are several sections of the Internal Revenue Code that deal with these early distributions – including 72(t) which includes the first time homebuyer exception.
+We’ll explain the first time homebuyer exception in this post.

 If you are buying, building, or re-building your first home (defined later), you are allowed to take a distribution of up to $10,000 (or $20,000 for a married couple) from your IRA to fund a portion of your costs, without paying the 10% penalty.
 There are a few restrictions, though – here is the official wording from the IRS: